CoffeeBrewer64/casio-sploit/README.md

 CasioSploit is a collection of documentation, exploits, source code and projects for CASIO calculators, mainly the fx-85GTX.

+**The markdown files of the repository are no longer being maintained.
+Please refer to the [wiki](https://github.com/CoffeeBrewer64/casio-sploit/wiki) instead.**

 # Exploits and purpose

 Casio calculators are the most popular calculators for students in the UK.
 While people in America have access to TI-85 calculators with native assembly support, GameBoy emulators etc., while British students are forced to endure the pain of only being able to "play" tic-tac-toe on their calculators.